Cathy Katin-Grazzini

 1 bunch parsley, lower stems removed, roughly cut

-To strain the yogurt, transfer 3 cups to a square of unbleached muslin.
-Tie it up with string and suspend the bag over the sink to drain or place the bag in a strainer over a bowl and allow the whey to drain over 2 hours.
+- To strain the yogurt, transfer 3 cups of yogurt to a 18-inch square of unbleached muslin.
+Tie it up with string into a bag and suspend it over the sink to drain or place the bag in a strainer over a bowl and allow the whey to drain for 2 hours.
 The yogurt will reduce and thicken into a soft paste, reminiscent of sour cream or crème fraiche.
 Refrigerate until you are ready to plate and serve the soup.

-Divide the dough in 8 pieces and roll each into a ball.
+- Divide the dough in 8 pieces and roll each into a ball.
 There are different ways Ukrainians like to shape halushki.
-With your hands, you can roll each dough ball flat on the board into snakes, about ½-inch thick.
+With your open hand, you can roll each dough ball against a large cutting board into snakes, about ½-inch thick.
 Then, use a knife or bench scraper, cut each snake into pieces 1- to 1½-inch long.
 These halushki will cook up like little pillows.
-Or use a rolling pin to flatten the dough about ¼-inch thick and cut them into ½ to 3/4-inch wide by 1½ to 2-inch long strips.
+Alternatively, you can use a rolling pin to flatten the dough to ¼-inch in thickness.
+Then cut the dough ½ to 3/4-inch wide by 1½ to 2-inch strips.

-Heat a large skillet on medium for 3 minutes.
+- Heat a large skillet on medium for 3 minutes.
 Add the onions and dry sauté for a few minutes, stirring as the onions release their water and begin to darken the pan.
 Deglaze the pan with a few tablespoons of miso-mushroom broth, scraping up the caramelized sugars that have adhered to the pan.
-Add the mushrooms, thyme, and minced garlic.
-Cover and cook them for 10 minutes, stirring occasionally adding more broth if the mix dries,
+Add the cooked mushrooms, thyme, and minced garlic.
+Cover and cook them for 10 minutes, stirring occasionally, adding more broth if the mix dries.

-As the onions and mushrooms cook, raise the temperature of the soup pot to medium and add the carrots and parsnips, bringing them to simmer.
-When the onions and mushrooms are ready, add the mix to the pot.
+- Raise the heat of the soup pot to medium and add the carrots and parsnips, bringing them to a simmer.
+When the onions and mushrooms are cooked, add them to the soup pot.
 When all the vegetables are tender but intact, about 5 minutes, remove the bay and peppercorn pouch, and add the sorrel leaves, peas, and scallions.
 Season with grinds of pepper to your taste.
-Cook for a final few minutes to meld the flavors.
+Cook a few minutes longer to allow all the flavors to meld.
 Taste to correct seasonings.
 Remove from the heat and stir in the dill and parsley.

-Serve hot, and plate with a nice dollop of strained soy yogurt.
+- Serve hot, and plate with a nice dollop of strained “smetana” soy yogurt.